politicalwatch/politicalwatch.es/content/en/nosotras.md

 <md-content>

-### We believe:
+### We believe in:
-* In the potential of an active, aware and demanding citizenship.
+* The potential of an active, conscious and demanding citizenship.
-* In the need to subject the power to the citizenship surveillance.
+* The need to subject power to citizen surveillance.
-* In the value of capable and independent media.
+* The value of a capable and independent media.

-### We contribute:
+### We contribute by:
-* Supplying information through development of civic technologies.
+* Providing open access to information through the development of civic technologies.
-* Promoting citizenship surveillance, the participation and the accountability.
+* Promoting citizen surveillance and participation and public accountability.
-* Generating content and spaces to stimulate a quality public debate.
+* Generating content and spaces to stimulate an informed public debate.

-Political Watch is part of the [Salvador Soler Foundation](http://unmundosalvadorsoler.org), a nonprofit entity, declared of public utility and inscribed in the Foundations Registry of the Ministerio de Cultura since year 2010 (registry number 962).
+Political Watch is part of the [Salvador Soler Foundation](http://unmundosalvadorsoler.org), a nonprofit entity, declared of public utility and inscribed in the Foundations Registry of the Ministerio de Cultura since 2010 (registry number 962).

-> "Not betting decisively for an equity and sustainable development is no longer an option.
-We need a informed, active and demanding citizens and a political class watched and responsible."
+> "Not committing decisively to working for an equitable and sustainable development is no longer an option.
+We need an active, conscious and demanding citizenship and a political class which is subject to citizen surveillance."
 >
 > ##### Javier Pérez
 > ###### Director

 ## Transparency

-We don't want to demand what we do not do.
+We don't want to demand what we don't do.
 For that reason we commit to be totally transparent and to make our accounts public.
-So yo can see our financing sources, who do we work with and how do we invest or budget.
+So you can see our financing sources, who do we work with and how do we invest or budget.

 <a href="en/nosotras/transparencia" class="c-button c-button--outline">Check our accounts</a>